simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2024-07-30
+<br />**Title of the image:**  Arp 142: Interacting Galaxies from Webb
+<br />**Description for the image:**  To some, it looks like a penguin.
+But to people who study the universe, it is an interesting example of two big galaxies interacting.
+Just a few hundred million years ago, the upper NGC 2936 was likely a normal spiral galaxy: spinning, creating stars, and minding its own business.
+Then it got too close to the massive elliptical galaxy NGC 2937, below, and took a dive.
+Together known as Arp 142, they are featured in this new Webb infrared image, while a visible light Hubble image appears in comparison.
+NGC 2936 is not only being deflected, but distorted, by this close gravitational interaction.
+When massive galaxies pass near each other, gas is typically condensed from which new stars form.
+A young group of stars appears as the nose of the penguin toward the right of the upper galaxy, while in the center of the spiral, bright stars together appear as an eye.
+Before a billion years, the two galaxies will likely merge into one larger galaxy.
+Explore Your Universe: Random APOD Generator
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2407/Arp142_Webb_1487.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).